-As the case progresses to the hearing stage, the defendant’s legal team will be entitled to obtain discovery of your previous medical records and employment history (if relevant) and other documentation for a reasonable period up to the date of the accident.
+At the hearing stage, the defendant’s legal team will be entitled to obtain your previous medical records.
+This is along with employment history (if relevant) and other documentation close to the date of the accident.
 If a claimant has not disclosed a previous medical issue, it will come out in the wash eventually!

 It is irrelevant that such an issue was immaterial to the claim at hand.
 It merely puts a cloud over the reliability of the evidence that the claimant puts forward.

 Previous medical conditions or accidents (whether or not the claimant made a claim, or received any compensation) should be disclosed to the solicitor engaged on the claimant’s behalf, the Injuries Board on the application form and the doctors who assess the injuries.
-It will again be asked for in Notice for Particulars, which is a request for further information which the defendant is statutorily entitled to receive.
+It will again be asked for in Notice for Particulars.
+This is a request for further information which the defendant is statutorily entitled to receive.

 Not Being Truthful in a Personal Injury Claim * Does Have its Consequences

-The claimant will be asked to confirm the truthfulness of their replies to Notice for Particulars (together with all the pleadings in the case) by swearing an Affidavit of Verification.
-These are designed to combat false, dishonest and fraudulent claims and requires the claimant to confirm that the information contained in the pleadings are true and accurate to the best of the claimant’s knowledge and belief.
-An affidavit is essentially a confirmation of evidence that the claimant would otherwise give in court and should be taken as seriously as the oath, to tell the truth, taken before one commences the given of oral evidence before a court.
+The claimant will be asked to confirm the truthfulness of their replies to Notice for Particulars.
+This is done by swearing an Affidavit of Verification.
+These are designed to combat false, dishonest and fraudulent claims.
+It requires the claimant to confirm that the information contained in the pleadings are true and accurate to the best of the claimant’s knowledge and belief.
+An affidavit is essentially a confirmation of evidence that the claimant would otherwise give in court.
+It should be taken as seriously as the oath, to tell the truth, taken before one commences the giver of oral evidence before a courtroom.